thenativeweb/node-eventstore/README.md

     > set AWS_DYNAMODB_ENDPOINT=http://localhost:8000

 The **useUndispatchedEventsTable** option to available for those who prefer to use DyanmoDB.Streams to pull events from the store instead of the UndispatchedEvents table.
 The default is true.
 Setting this option to false will result in the UndispatchedEvents table not being created at all, the getUndispatchedEvents method will always return an empty array, and the setEventToDispatched will effectively do nothing.

+Refer to [StreamViewType](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_StreamSpecification.html#DDB-Type-StreamSpecification-StreamViewType) for a description of the **eventsTableStreamViewType** option

 ## Built-in event publisher (optional)